 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Recurrent NPC is usually treated with radiation therapy and/or chemotherapy, and sometimes surgery.
-Chemotherapy is used for people whose cancer has recurred in distant sites and who were previously treated with radiation therapy only.
+Recurrent NPC is usually treated with radiation therapy and/or chemotherapy, and sometimes with surgery.
+Chemotherapy is used for NPC that has come back in distant sites and was previously treated only with radiation therapy.
 Chemotherapy may also be used together with radiation therapy to improve the effectiveness of the radiation therapy.
 This approach is called chemoradiotherapy.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 For instance, a clinical trial of biologic therapy, also called immunotherapy , may be an option.
 Learn more in the Latest Research section.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .